 If you enjoy shopping and trying new things, this is the YouTube channel for you.
 Product reviews are exactly what they sound like: buy a product or a few and make a video explaining how they work (if they work), how you feel about it and whether you would recommend it for others to try.

-Any product can be reviewed: from make-up, food and drink to power tools and home electronics.
-And while a lot of product reviewers do show their faces, you can easily focus the camera on your hands and the product if you're feeling a bit camera shy.
+Any product can be reviewed: from make-up, food and drink, to power tools and home electronics.
+And while a lot of product reviewers show their faces, you can easily focus the camera on your hands and the product if you're feeling a bit camera shy.

 #7 Top List Videos

-Top list videos are a fantastic and diverse category on YouTube.
-No matter what your interest: Movies, video games, celebrity gossip, weird facts or a combination of all the above; you can find endless topics to cover in a top list video.
+Top list videos are one of the most fantastic and diverse categories on YouTube.
+No matter what your interest is: Movies, video games, celebrity gossip, weird facts or a combination of all the above; you can find endless topics to cover in a top list video.
 Just find your top list, grab some footage and images to match and have fun reading and reviewing your list!

 You'll notice that these videos are often formatted as "top ten videos" but you can use any format you like.
 Try more like "top 30" or less like "top 5" and see what your audience responds best to.